Classic FM partners with Philharmonia Orchestra for online summer series, The Philharmonia Sessions

 Live music in England is slowly starting to return, as Classic FM partners with the Philharmonia Orchestra for three newly filmed, world-class concerts – all broadcast online for free.

-The music continues on Saturday 22 August 2020 at 11am with a family concert of Ravel’s Mother Goose Suite and George Walker’s Lyric for Strings, conducted by Holly Mathieson and presented by Lucy Drever.
+The music continued on Saturday 22 August 2020 at 11am with a family concert of Ravel’s Mother Goose Suite and George Walker’s Lyric for Strings, conducted by Holly Mathieson and presented by Lucy Drever.

 All three sessions, performed by ensembles of between 30 and 40 Philharmonia players and filmed at Battersea Arts Centre, will be streamed on Classic FM’s Facebook page.